Find the right solution for your business with our free Fleet Management Buyer’s Guide.

 Owners aren’t the only ones worried about the prospect of large technology companies entering the commercial trucking industry and crippling their chances at being competitive.
-Drivers fear that self-driving trucks might be a close reality versus a problem future generations would have to handle.
 Major changes in the transportation industry due to AI are already happening and in regular practice, although they might be more subtle than self-driving vehicles.

 Data drives better decisions

 Statistical analysis of driver behavior and operational efficiency data is as much an art as it is a science.
-With so many variables to consider, including human and machine elements, refining the way owners and operators manage their people, as well as their equipment, in real time is imperative.
-Understanding behavioral changes and having the opportunity to engage the problem directly with a driver to course correct before infractions mount up, or accidents happen, is a major benefit of machine learning in transportation.
+With so many variables to consider, including human and machine elements, refining the way owners and operators manage their people, as well as their equipment, in real time, is imperative.
+Understanding the context of unsafe driving behaviors and having the opportunity to engage the problem directly with a driver to course correct before infractions mount up, or accidents happen, is a major benefit of AI- and machine learning-enabled video in transportation.

 AI isn’t the future, it’s now

-AI is making businesses smarter and trucking more efficient, cushioning the bottom line for many companies and helping them proactively avoid problems instead of reacting to incidents that could otherwise have been avoided, such as unexpected downtime and consequential delays.
+AI and machine learning are already making businesses smarter and trucking more efficient, helping businesses cushion their bottom line and proactively avoid liability and risk challenges rather than simply reacting to incidents that could otherwise have been avoided.

 Companies just now considering how to begin their digital transformation are already behind the curve.
 As technology like AI continues to become more a part of the industry, even before major changes like autonomous vehicles become a reality, businesses that adopt innovations now will have a much easier time keeping up with the best-in-class competitors.